alexeygrigorev/data-science-interviews/theory.md

 - *Linear Regression* establishes a linear relationship between target and predictor (s).
 It predicts a numeric value and has a shape of a straight line.
 - *Polynomial Regression* has a regression equation with the power of independent variable more than 1.
 It is a curve that fits into the data points.
 - *Ridge Regression* helps when predictors are highly correlated (multicollinearity problem).
-It penalizes the squares of regression coefficients but doesn’t allow to reach zeros (uses l2 regularization).
+It penalizes the squares of regression coefficients but doesn’t allow the coefficients to reach zeros (uses L2 regularization).
-- *Lasso Regression* penalizes the absolute values of regression coefficients and allow reach absolute zero for some coefficient (allow feature selection).
+- *Lasso Regression* penalizes the absolute values of regression coefficients and allows some of the coefficients to reach absolute zero (thereby allowing feature selection).

 <br/>